status-im/specs/docs/stable/5-secure-transport.md

 X3DH works by having client apps create and make available a bundle of prekeys (the X3DH bundle) that can later be requested by other interlocutors when they wish to start a conversation with a given user.

-In the X3DH specification, a shared server is typically used to store bundles and allow other users to download them upon request.
+In the X3DH specification, nodes typically use a shared server to store bundles and allow other users to download them upon request.
 Given Status' goal of decentralization, Status chat clients cannot rely on the same type of infrastructure and must achieve the same result using other means.
 By growing order of convenience and security, the considered approaches are:
 - contact codes;
 - public and one-to-one chats;
 - QR codes;